hughobrien/psu-constitution/README.md

 ### Terms of Office

-1. President: the term of office of the president shall be from June 1 to June 1 of the following year.
-A week of handover is accounted for from June 1st.
+1. President: the term of office of the president shall be from the first of June to the first of June of the following year.
+A week of handover is accounted for from the first of June.

 2. Other Executive Officers: the other Executive Officers shall hold office from the end of the Annual General Meeting of their election to the end of the Following AGM.